-For a long time, our hallway felt unfinished.
+For a long time, this little spot in our hallway felt unfinished.
 Not bad — just unused.
-It was a half wall over the stairs that didn’t really serve a purpose, collected clutter, and made the hallway feel more open than functional.
+A half wall overlooking the stairs that didn’t really serve a purpose, collected clutter, and made the hallway feel more open than functional.

 Now, I know the open concept floorplan is kind of going out of style, but I actually like having our kitchen, dining, and living spaces connected.
-Otherwise, I end up cooking alone while everyone else hangs out in another room.
+Otherwise, I end up cooking alone while everyone else hangs out in another room — and I’m not about that.
 I prefer a balance: enough openness to feel connected, but enough separation that each space still feels like its own.
 You know what I mean?
 A happy medium.

 That said… we definitely didn’t need to see the entire house from the kitchen.
 And that’s basically what this half wall did.
 You could see straight into the bedrooms, the bathroom, and laundry closet.